-This is a Variation on a Root Formula, a simplified recipe that shows which ingredients
+This is a Variation on the Bean Burgers Root Formula, a simplified recipe that shows which ingredients

 are core and which can be changed to create different flavor combinations or use what you

 have on hand.
 See our other variations at the bottom of the Root Formula page.